- Undergraduate Email List

 Ask your advisor about the Kenneth R. Parker Award for Excellence in Community Service.
 It is specifically for philosophy students who volunteer!

-How do I know if I am ready to graduate?
+What do I need to do if I'm ready to graduate?

 If you expect to graduate within the next three quarters, you will need to fill out a graduation application with the philosophy adviser.
 Please make an appointment.

-How do I get graduating senior priority (GSP)?
+How do I get graduating senior priority (GSP) for registration?

 Can I go through the spring commencement ceremony if I will be completing my remaining credits in summer quarter?

-Yes, if you fill out your graduations application by the third week of the spring quarter.
+Yes, if you fill out your graduation application by the third week of the spring quarter.

 Yes.
-The department hosts an informal reception for graduates and their friends and families during the final week of Spring quarter.
+The department hosts an informal reception for graduates and their friends and families during the final week of spring quarter.
+Typically the Friday before the university’s commencement ceremony.
 If you fill out your graduation application by the third week of the spring quarter, an email invitation (with RSVP instructions) to the Philosophy Graduation Reception will be sent to you in late April/early May.